Dark Sky alternatives for Android weather watchers

 Appy Weather bills itself as “the most personal weather app.”
 It’s certainly privacy-conscious; at the outset, it asks if you want to check the weather via your current location (in which case it requires permission), or do a search for your location (in which case it doesn’t ask for your location permission).
 The interface was one of the most straightforward and simple I’ve seen, especially its timeline, which lets you scroll down to see the current weather and the upcoming forecast.
 You can also scroll from left to right at the bottom to see the temperature, “feels like,” precipitation, etc. Appy Weather currently uses Dark Sky for its data; according to the developer, they are looking for alternative data sources.

-Price: Free version with ads or $3.99 annually for no ads, radar, notifications, widgets, and other features.
+Price: Free version with ads.
+The Plus version costs $3.99 annually for no ads, radar, notifications, widgets, and other features.
+The Go Pro version adds custom notifications, more map layers, and premium weather providers for 99 cents per month or $9.99 per year.

 Permissions requested: location and others (control vibration, view network connections, full network access, prevent device from sleeping, run at startup, set an alarm).